-The CADR (clean air delivery rate) of 240 is on the higher end, and provides enough power for most rooms up to 360 square feet.
+The CADR (clean air delivery rate) of 240 is on the higher end and provides enough power for most rooms up to 360 square feet.
 No model that we tested was particularly effective at removing odors, and the Coway was in the middle of the pack in that regard.
 It did put a dent in the smoky smell of our testing room, but it was still very noticeable.

-When on its high setting theCoway produces a medium-high hum that is somewhat loud, but somehow the pitch tends to fade into the background, and we didn't feel it would disrupt any audio-based enjoyments like listening to the radio or watching TV.
-If you're using it in your bedroom it may actually double as a pleasant white noise machine.
+When on its high setting, it produces a medium-high hum that is somewhat loud, but somehow the pitch tends to fade into the background, and we didn't feel it would disrupt any audio-based enjoyments like listening to the radio or watching TV.
+If you're using it in your bedroom, it may actually double as a pleasant white noise machine.

 Pulling the Coway back down to medium ratchets both the pitch and the volume down.
-This deep purr gets close to silent, but is still noticeable.
+This deep purr gets close to silent but is still noticeable.
 Kind of like the quiet hum always emanating from a refrigerator.
-If you click it down to low the Coway is virtually silent.
+If you click it down to low, the Coway is virtually silent.
 You'll likely forget that it is on, even if you're just sitting quietly and reading a book.

 Ease of Use

-The Coway AP-1512HH offers great air cleaning performance and quiet operation while only requiring an average lifetime expenditure.
-If you're looking for a great air purifier and don't mind spending a little more up front the Coway will serve you well.
+The Coway AP-1512HH is a top performer in all categories, yet lifetime costs work out to be about average.
+Premium performance almost always comes with a higher cost, and this device is no exception.
+It offers great air cleaning performance and quiet operation.
+With high upfront costs but average lifetime costs, the overall value remains high.
+If you're looking for a great air purifier and don't mind spending a little more upfront, the Coway will serve you well.

-— Max Mutter and Steven Tata
+— Buck Yedor, Max Mutter, and Steven Tata